wexender/amazon-kinesis-producer-china-patch/README.md

 ### Why?

-This minor patch is intended to fix the "Even you setup customEndpoint and/or region correctly in KinesisProducerConfiguration your KPL CloudWatch Metrics still cannot be sent to the correct service endpoint becuase I dont't care about China regions." bug.
+This minor patch is intended to fix the "Even you setup customEndpoint and/or region correctly in KinesisProducerConfiguration your KPL CloudWatch Metrics still cannot be sent to the correct service endpoint becuase I don't care about China regions." bug.

+a.
+If you setup "region" to cn-north-1, the endpoint is incorrect without ".cn" trailing the DNS name.
+b.
+If you setup customEndpoint, kinesis works but cloudwatch metrics will be sent to kinesis service endpoint.

-ERROR Example:
+ERROR Example(b):

 [2016-07-19 12:45:28.685895] [0x00007fff78f27300] [info] [metrics_manager.h:148] Uploading metrics to kinesis.cn-north-1.amazonaws.com.cn:443
 [2016-07-19 12:46:29.223858] [0x00007fff78f27300] [error] [metrics_manager.cc:190] Metrics upload failed: